Reformed Political League: Ideology and issues

-In its first years, the GPV did not have a separate election manifesto or manifesto of principles.
-Instead it claimed to base its policy directly on the bible.
-In 1967, the first manifesto of principles was published, in which the party again stressed that the Bible was the basis of their policy.
+In 1966, the party would formally adopt Verbrugh's National Reformed ideology as its own and publish its first manifesto of principles, in which the party again stressed that the Bible was the basis of their policy.
 The party saw the Netherlands as a Protestant nation, which should be defended.
+Verbrugh's ideology would dominate the GPV until the 1980s, and its influence lasted until the formation of the Christian Union in 2000.

 In practice, this meant that the GPV took the following stances: